MoralisWeb3/react-moralis/README.md

 ```jsx
 const { web3 } = useMoralis()
 ```

+### Enable web3 via metamask

 If you need features from an enabled web3 instance, then you need to enable web3 first.
-Note that the browser needs a privder (like a logged in Metamask).
+By default, metamask will be used to get a provider:

 *Example:*